-In this episode of Consolation Prize, we meet two Americans in 1860s Thailand.
+In this episode, we meet two Americans in 1860s Thailand.
 Reverend Dan Beach Bradley was a Christian missionary and a newspaper publisher, and Captain James Madison Hood was the US consul to the Kingdom of Siam.

 These two men could not be more different from one another, but they both craved power in their own ways.
 In their quest for political power and moral superiority, they got involved in an international diplomatic kerfuffle of epic proportions in the Kingdom of Siam.

 William Lee Bradley, Siam Then: The Foreign Colony in Bangkok Before and After Anna.
 Aliens, 1981.

 Lawrence Palmer Briggs, “Aubaret and the Treaty of July 15, 1867 between France and Siam,” Far Eastern Quarterly (Vol 6, No.2, February, 1947, pp.122-138).

 George C. Kingston, James Madison Hood: Lincoln’s Consul to the Court of Siam.
 McFarland Incorporated Publishers, 2013.